How Would Lubitsch Do It?

 NEXT WEEK:

-Jordan Fish, Ray Tintori, and Z Behl join us to further discuss DESIGN FOR LIVING.
-For details as to where to find this film, check out our resources page.
+Noah Isenberg joins us to discuss Billy Wilder and his cold war comedic epic One, Two, Three.
+For information as to where to find this film, check out our resources page.

 WORKS CITED: